The cell-centered Finite-Volume self-consistent approach for heterostructures: 1D electron gas at the Si-SiO2 interface: Results and Discussions

-To further quantify the difference between exchange-correlation functionals $V_{xc}$, we plotted two exchange-correlation functionals mentioned in Eq. \eqref{eq18} and Eq. \eqref{eq19} in Figs. \ref{fig15}(a) and 14(b), respectively (for $V_g=1~V$ at $T=50~mK$).
+To further quantify the difference between exchange-correlation functionals $V_{xc}$, we plotted the two exchange-correlation functionals in Figs. \ref{fig12}(a) and \ref{fig12}(b), (for $V_g=1~V$ at $T=50~mK$).
 The lowest values of $V_{xc}$ are almost identical, $min(V_{xc})=-30~meV$.
-The difference between these two exchange-correlation functionals is plotted in Fig. \ref{fig15}(c).
+The difference between these two functionals is plotted in Fig. \ref{fig12}(c).
 There is an insignificant difference between these two types of exchange-correlation potentials.
-Interestingly, in the presence of $V_{xc}$ the $E_c=-\phi+\chi_e$ rises such that the $min(E_c)$s for either Fig. \ref{fig15}(a) or Fig. \ref{fig15}(b) is almost half of the bottom of the quantum well reported in Fig. \ref{fig7}(b) (where an exchange-correlation function was excluded).
-To convey the above observation, the band bending, $Ec$, and the effective potential profile, $Ec+V_{xc}$, are plotted in the limited range between their minimums to $20~meV$ in Figs. \ref{fig15}(d) and \ref{fig15}(e), respectively.
-In the presence of $V_{xc}$, the $min(Ec+V_{xc})$ is approximately lifted downward by $11~meV$ as compared with the $min(Ec)$ in the absence of $V_{xc}$ [compare the $min(Ec)$ between Fig. \ref{fig15}(e) and Fig. \ref{fig7}(b)].
-As shown in Fig. \ref{fig15}(f), the maximum value of electron density increases slightly but the distribution of the electron density does not change substantially in the presence of the $V_{xc}$ [compare Fig. \ref{fig15}(f) with Fig. \ref{fig9}(b)].

-Finally, we sweep the $V_g$ in the presence of $V_{xc}$ for the two lowest temperatures, $4.2~K$ and $50~mK$.
-For a better comparison, we first plotted the $n_{1D}-V_g$ curve excluding $V_{xc}$ at the two lowest temperatures in Fig. \ref{fig16}(a).
-One can see that these two curves are indistinguishable.
-Then, in Fig. \ref{fig16}(b), we compared the $n_{1D}-V_g$ relation in the absence and presence of the two types of $V_{xc}$ at the lowest temperature, $50~mK$, where a small difference is noticeable.